Perfume (novel): Part Three

-Reaching Grasse, he offers his assistance to a small shop run by a widowed perfumer, Madame Arnulfi, and her journeyman lover, Druot, and there trains in the arts of scent extraction and preservation by enfleurage.
-One day, he encounters another irresistible scent that is even more inspiring than the one possessed by his first victim.
-It is again the scent of a young virgin girl, this one named Laure Richis, who is the daughter of the town's wealthiest nobleman.
-Grenouille decides that this time he will seek to preserve the scent physically and not just in his memory.
-He begins a campaign of killing teenage girls to practice extracting and preserving their overpowering scents.
-All of his victims are found bludgeoned to death and stripped of their clothing with their hair cut off, but are not otherwise molested.
-He eventually kills 24 girls in preparation for killing Laure, without ever leaving a trace that would link him to the crimes.
-The police are baffled and the town becomes hysterical with fear.
-Laure's father realizes his daughter must be the ultimate goal of the murderer's campaign and secretly escorts her to a place of safety, but Grenouille follows them by following her scent.
-When they stop for the night, he breaks into her bedroom and finally kills her and successfully preserves her scent.
+In Grasse, Grenouille discovers a young woman named Laure whose scent has the same captivating quality of the girl he killed before.
+Determined to preserve it, Grenouille starts working as an apprentice at a workshop and starts learning how to preserve scents by enfleurage, determined to kill Laure and extract her scent in two years’ time.
+Meanwhile, he kills 24 other young women, to practice how to preserve human scents and to use them as a base for the perfume that he will make with Laure's scent.

+Laure's father deduces that Laure will eventually be killed and tries to flee to save his daughter, but Grenouille tracks them and kills Laure as well.

 Despite his careful attention to detail, the police trace Laure's murder to him, and the hair and clothing of his previous victims are all discovered at his cabin near Grasse.
 He is caught soon afterwards and sentenced to death.
-However, on the way to his execution in the town square, Grenouille wears a new perfume he has created from his victims, this one of overwhelming power.
-The scent immediately causes the crowd of spectators to fawn in awe and adoration of him, and although the evidence of his guilt is absolute, the townspeople become so fond of him, so convinced of the innocence he now exudes, that the magistrate reverses the court's verdict and he is freed; even Laure's father is enthralled by the new scent and asks if he would consider being adopted as his son.
+However, on the way to his execution in the town square, Grenouille wears the new perfume he has created from his victims, and the scent immediately causes the crowd of spectators to fawn in awe and adoration of him, and although the evidence of his guilt is absolute, the townspeople become so fond of him, so convinced of the innocence he now exudes, that the magistrate reverses the court's verdict and he is freed; even Laure's father is enthralled by the new scent and asks if he would consider being adopted as his son.
 Soon the crowd is so overcome with lust and emotion that the entire town participates in a mass orgy of which no one speaks afterwards and which few can clearly remember.
-The magistrate reopens the investigation into the murders and they are eventually attributed to Druot, who is tortured into making a false confession and later hanged without ceremony.
-Afterwards life returns to normal in Grasse.
+The magistrate reopens the investigation into the murders and they are eventually attributed to Grenouille's employer Dominique Druot, who is tortured into making a false confession and later hanged without ceremony.
+Afterwards, life returns to normal in Grasse.